beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# batching service
+# Batching service

-lots of bookkeeping requried for this!
+Lots of bookkeeping requried for this!
 - `Future` returned by `remotecall(start_batching, ...)`
 - `RemoteChannel` for serving the batches
 - batch iterator itself

-what happens when things go wrong??  it's very tricky to get errors to surface properly and avoid bad states like slient deadlocks
+What happens when things go wrong??  it's very tricky to get errors to surface properly and avoid bad states like slient deadlocks

-we provide a `Batcher` struct that
+We provide a `Batcher` struct that
 - does the bookkeeping
 - provides a limited API surface to reduce complexity for users...
 - ...and manage complexity for developers/maintainers